Board of Directors

 Mike Slipsky, Member at Large, is a corporate lawyer whose practice is focused on mergers and acquisitions, corporate finance, and privacy and cybersecurity law.
 He has practiced with Poyner Spruill LLP since moving to Raleigh in 2005.
 Prior to that, he practiced with a large law firm in Philadelphia, Pennsylvania.
 Mike holds a bachelor’s degree in Economics from the University of Utah and received his law degree from the University of North Carolina School of Law.
 He spent the majority of his youth as an Air Force brat, with stints in Georgia, California, Alabama, the United Kingdom, North Carolina and Utah.
 As such, he became familiar with a variety of approaches to education and believes that Casa’s methods closely resemble his experience in British primary school, which was by far the most rewarding.
 He and his wife Sarah have three children, all of whom are currently enrolled at Casa.
 Mike is an avid fan of Utah football, Carolina basketball and Liverpool FC soccer–he welcomes any and all conversation regarding these topics, even if it involves friendly trash-talking.
 Term ending: June 2020

-Monique Taylor, Member at Large, has been a part of the Casa family since 2012.
+Monique Taylor, Vice Chairperson, has been a part of the Casa family since 2012.
 She and her family have lived in North Carolina since 2005, after moving from the Washington, D.C. area.
 Professionally, she has spent more than a decade managing communities and working with boards.
 In matters close to her heart, Monique enjoys silly stories, dance parties, trying new foods, and volunteering with her husband and three children.
 She counts it a privilege to be able to support the Casa community in this capacity, because she cherishes the children and enjoys the wonderful teachers and staff.
 Casa provides a unique, international experience in a close-knit environment.
 Term ending: June 2020

 Seth Wood, Member at Large, is the fortunate father of two Casa students and a living-in-the-moment three year old.
 He’s excited to be a part of the Board at such a dynamic and welcoming school.
 Seth, Catherine, and their then-four-month-old daughter moved to Raleigh in 2010 from Washington, DC.
 He is a graduate of Virginia Tech and the University of Virginia School of Law and practices law in Raleigh.
 His hobbies include playing the piano and retro video games.
 Term ending: June 2020